JiaXinJiang0528/git_assignment/README.md

 G. What is the main branch?
+The main branch is usually the primary, default branch that should carry the most stable version of the project's codes.
+New features, bug fixes and other changes are usually developed in other branches, reviewed, and then merged onto the main branch.

 H. Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+No, the changes should be pushed into a seperate branch and later merged into the main branch after a pull request and review.
+This helps to ensure the integrity and stability of the main branch and that the project remains functional.